dbarowy/z3-web/README.md

 ## Security Notes

-The service does no filtering of queries of any kind, and it calls Z3 synchronously, so be warned: it's probably not secure and it's pretty easy stage a denial-of-service attack.
+The service does no filtering of queries of any kind, and it calls Z3 synchronously, so be warned: it's probably not secure and it's easy stage a denial-of-service attack.
 If you need something for public deployment, this isn't it.
 I developed this wrapper to make research code possible.